What is cyber security?

 2. Never click on links or attachments in emails from unknown sources.

 - Always look for signs to identify potentially malicious email.
-For help on what to look for, see our For The Record: Dissecting the Malicious Email.
-To raise awareness in your workspace, distribute our Poster: Dissecting the Malicious Email.
+For help on what to look for, see our For The Record: Dissecting the Malicious Email To raise awareness in your workspace, distribute our Awareness Poster: Malicious Email.

 - If you receive a suspicious email to your University email account, phone your IT Service Desk: 709-864-4595 (St. John’s Campus); (709) 639-2049 (Grenfell); 709-778-0628 (Marine Institute).